Norris, Tennessee

-Norris is a city in Anderson County, Tennessee, United States.
+Norris is a city in Anderson County, Tennessee.
 Its population was 1,599 at the 2020 census.
-It is included in the Knoxville, Tennessee Metropolitan Statistical Area.
+It is included in the Knoxville, TN Metropolitan Statistical Area.

 Norris was built as a model planned community by the Tennessee Valley Authority (TVA) in 1933 to house workers building Norris Dam on the Clinch River.
-It is named in honor of Nebraska Senator George W. Norris, a long-term supporter of the TVA.
+It is named in honor of George W. Norris, a Senator from Nebraska, who was a long-term supporter of the TVA.

 History

 TVA chairman Arthur Morgan envisioned Norris as a model of cooperative, egalitarian living.
 The city design was developed by TVA staff, who loosely based their design on the English garden city movement of the 1890s.
 Winding roads followed the contour of the terrain.
 Houses did not always face the street.
 A central common green and a belt of rural land around the town were reserved for use by residents.
 The houses, which were some of the first all-electric homes, were built using local wood and stone, according to twelve basic house designs that each included a porch and fireplace.
 Different exterior materials were used for visual variety.

 Norris represents the first use of greenbelt design principles in a self-contained town in the United States.
 The town was the first in Tennessee to have a complete system of dial telephones.
 Norris Creamery was the first milk-producing plant in the world to be powered solely by electricity.

 During the 1930s, TVA officials excluded black families from the city, effectively making it a sundown town, purportedly to conform to the customs and traditions of the area.
 However, black leaders said that poor whites and blacks had lived and worked together in the area long before the TVA came into existence.
 The National Association for the Advancement of Colored People (NAACP) complained repeatedly (in 1934, 1935 and 1938) about racial discrimination by the TVA in the hiring, housing and training of blacks.